 Is it just me, or is there something really satisfying about seeing a good before and after?
 It's probably why all those HGTV makeover shows are so addictive!
-Below is a little round-up of four beautiful bedroom transformations that will inspire you to make over your own space this year.
+Below is a little round-up of four beautiful bedroom transformations that will inspire you to make over your own space.

 Designer: Kristin Jackson

 blue pillows, front to back: Pyne Hollyhock Indigo in size 22x22, Betwixt Indigo Blue in size 20x26, similar blue velvets

 light pink patterned pillow on bed: Imperial Trellis Blush in size 15x25

 black and white geometric lumbar pillows on bed: Channels Ebony and Ivory in size 11x19

 Designer: Megan Bachmann

 ochre lumbar pillows: Golden Yellow Velvet in size 12x24